Based in Farnham serving Hampshire, Surrey, Berkshire & West Sussex

 Which cladding option is the most sustainable?

 In terms of sustainability, there is no clear winner amongst our cladding solutions.
 Our uPVC cladding has received BES6001 certification as evidence that it is responsibly sourced.
 It’s also fully recyclable and can last up to 60 years.
-Coastline cladding is constructed from sustainably sourced composite material that is also 100% recyclable whilst fibre cement cladding is made from a combination of wood cellulose, sand, synthetic fibres, water and cement, making it one of the most environmentally friendly products around.
+Coastline cladding is constructed from sustainably sourced composite material that is also 100% recyclable, so it’s also remarkably eco-friendly.

 What is the cost of cladding?